alvarosaavedrad/journey-widget/README.md

 ### Content Manager

-Widget texts should be added by using the 'content' object at the begining of `src/js/index.js` file.
+Widget texts should be added by using the `content` object at the begining of `src/js/index.js` file.